paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 <a id="section-353"></a>
 ## § 353.
 Skill incentive pay or proficiency bonus
-**(a) Skill Incentive Pay.—** The Secretary concerned may pay a monthly skill incentive pay to a member of a regular or reserve component of the uniformed services who—
+**(a) Skill Incentive Pay.—** The Secretary concerned may pay a monthly skill incentive pay to a member of the uniformed services who—

 (1) is entitled to basic pay under [section 204 of this title](./chapter-003-basic-pay.md#section-204) or compensation under [section 206 of this title](./chapter-003-basic-pay.md#section-206); and